zhaostu/dotfiles/README.md

 # Stu's Dotfiles
 This is my personal dotfiles.
 Feel free to take a look inside.
-It is meant to work on the latest Ubuntu LTS.
+It is meant to work on the latest Ubuntu.

 ## Requirements
  * `git`